 (You can refresh yourself on all nine types in my blog post introducing the Enneagram.)

 This is very helpful to know about yourself, because when you see your stress response objectively, then in the moment when you are starting to feel stressed, you know where things are headed and can even know how to turn them around before they become a big production!

 Let’s look at what the Withdrawn types are, and then how to work through each, getting back up into your secure and healthy state.

 Obviously, there is a lot more I have to say on all of this than what can reasonably fit inside a blog post.
 Still, you will learn a lot just here in this one teaching!

 Which are the Withdrawn types?

-The Withdrawn types are 4 (Individualist), 5 (Investigator), and 9 (Peacemaker).
+The Withdrawn types are Type Four (Individualist), Type Five (Investigator), and Type Nine (Peacemaker).